Batman: Damned: Plot

 It is revealed that the bombing was orchestrated by Harley Quinn, who is unable to cope with the Joker's death.
 Batman confronts Harley, who beats him with a baseball bat, injects him with a drug that paralyzes him and attempts to rape him.
-However, Batman manages to gain the upper hand and, possessed by the Enchantress, strangles her against the Bat-Signal.
+Batman, however, manages to gain the upper hand and, possessed by the Enchantress, strangles her against the Bat-Signal.
 Later, Batman awakens trapped inside a coffin underground, but is rescued by the Swamp Thing.
 Constantine arrives and talks to the Swamp Thing before the Enchantress appears and Batman defeats her.

 Constantine takes Batman to meet Zatanna at a club for magic-based patrons and she uses a spell to send them into a vision of the night when Bruce's parents were murdered by Joe Chill, where it appears that the young Bruce was also shot in the alley.
 He seemingly sold his soul to the Enchantress to become the Batman.
 The Enchantress attempts to seal her deal with Bruce, but Constantine shoots and kills the witch with Chill's pistol.
 Constantine explains that the dead Bruce represents Batman's past, of which he implores Batman to let go.
 Batman and Constantine part ways as Batman goes to the morgue, where the homeless man, an incarnation of the heavenly judgment figure known as the Spectre, reveals the truth of the incident on the bridge; Batman was fatally stabbed by the Joker and consciously allowed the Joker to fall to his death, fearing what would become of Gotham if he was not there to stop the Joker.
 Batman, realising he has been dead this whole time, exchanges places with the body in the morgue and dissipates.
 A living Joker then emerges from the river underneath the bridge, while Constantine implies that this is the start of a new chapter.